-I’m an assistant professor and Donald P. Jacobs Scholar in the finance department at the Kellogg School of Management at Northwestern University.
+I’m an assistant professor in the finance department at the Kellogg School of Management at Northwestern University.
 I received my PhD from the MIT Sloan School of Management in May 2022.

 PhD in Financial Economics, 2022